Vyral/mike-wall-recruiting/_posts/2018-10-27-1-agent-in-san-diego-california-discusses-why-he-moved-to-exp--kyle-whissel.md

 So I transition over to the residential side and started up in like 2008.
 So it’s about 10 years in the residential area now.
 I am closing more than a house today which is really awesome!

-**Mike:**&nbsp;That's just freaking awesome and I think you know for us so one of the things that I've always really admired about what you guys do is the kind of culture that you've created and I think you know I think when you talk to team leaders about recruiting and retention a culture is a big part of that.
+**Mike:** That's just freaking awesome and I think you know for us so one of the things that I've always really admired about what you guys do is the kind of culture that you've created and I think you know I think when you talk to team leaders about recruiting and retention a culture is a big part of that.
 And so I can only imagine that you know OK so you transition from commercial into residential and then you know automatically like are you.

 **Kyle:** So are you on your own at this point or are you already starting and you already kind of started to go down this whole team structure Pat so when I initially branched out on my own I hired an assistant day one.